wowczarek/pbnet/README.md

 - `dns=<e.f.g.h>`: IP address of the DNS resolver - only one
 - `blocksize=<16..224>`: best to leave at default value (224), also must match on the host side!
 - `ttl=<1..255>`: IP Time To Live (hop limit) set in packets generated by the PB.
 Default is 64.
-- `checksums=<tTyYfFnN>`: enable or disable checksum calculation and validation on the PB, default is true.
+- `checksums=<tTyYfFnN>`: enable or disable checksum calculation and validation on the PB, default is true. *[not implemented yet, we correct the ICMP checksum but set UDP checksum to 0]*

 **NOTE 1:** *If you are happy with the defaults, there is no need for `pbnet.cfg` to exist.*